Carmel Vehicular Homicide Lawyer

-- Vehicular Manslaughter in the Second Degree: An individual may be charged with this offense when the person is intoxicated or impaired and motor vehicle violations result in the death of another person.
+An individual may be charged with second-degree vehicular homicide when the person is intoxicated or impaired and motor vehicle violations result in the death of another person.
 It must be proven that intoxication was a cause of the accident that led to a fatality.
 This charge is a Class D felony carrying up to seven years and a maximum fine of $5,000.

-- Aggravated Vehicular Homicide: This charge may be given when an individual is engaged in reckless driving, commits vehicular manslaughter and has one or more additional circumstances.
-These include a BAC of .18% or higher, driving with a suspended or revoked license in NY or another state, a previous conviction for driving under the influence of alcohol, drugs, or both, a prior conviction for vehicular manslaughter, vehicular assault, or vehicular homicide, causes the death of more than one person, causes one death and one or more serious injuries, or has a passenger in the vehicle that is age 15 or younger.
+This charge may be given when an individual is engaged in reckless driving, commits vehicular manslaughter, and has one or more additional circumstances.
+These include a BAC of .18% or higher, driving with a suspended or revoked license in NY or another state, a previous conviction for driving under the influence of alcohol, drugs, or both, a prior conviction for vehicular manslaughter, vehicular assault, or vehicular homicide, causes the death of more than one person, causes one death and one or more serious injuries or has a passenger in the vehicle that is age 15 or younger.
 This charge is a Class B felony.
 Upon conviction, a driver may face up to 25 years in prison as well as a maximum $5,000 fine.

 Do Not Face Your Vehicular Homicide Charges Alone

 The penalties for vehicular homicide in New York are serious and may include imprisonment of up to 25 years and large fines, depending on the severity of the charges.
 The Law Office of Keith R. Murphy boasts a dedicated Carmel vehicular homicide attorney with experience representing clients facing serious charges.
 Do not plead guilty without discussing your options.